sdabbey/database_tuts/SQL/journal.md

 SQL --> Structured Query Language

-- Became a Standard of ANSI(American National Standards Institute) in 1986 and of ISO(International Organisation for Standardization) in 1987
+- Became a Standard of ANSI(American National Standards Institute) in 1986 and of ISO(International Organisation for Standardization) in 1987.

-- There are different versions of SQL but they all must contain major commands(such as SELECT, UPDATE, DELETE, INSERT, WHERE) to be compliant with the ANSI standard
+- There are different versions of SQL but they all must contain major commands(such as SELECT, UPDATE, DELETE, INSERT, WHERE) to be compliant with the ANSI standard.

 - Northwind database is a sample used by Microsoft to demonstrate the features of some its products, including SQL Server and Microsoft Access.